JuliaPhylo/PhyloNetworks.jl/docs/src/man/trait_tree.md

 function `ftest`.
 ```@example tree_trait
 fit_null = phylolm(@formula(trait ~ 1), dat, truenet) # fit against the null (no shift)
-ftest(fit_sh, fit_null)                                      # nested models, from more complex to most simple
+ftest(fit_sh, fit_null)  # nested models
 ```
 Here, this test is equivalent to the Fisher F test, and gives the same p-value.

-Note that, for conventional reasons, the `ftest` function always takes the *most complex* model as the first one.
-This means that, in the table of results, the models are actually named in a reverse order, so that "Model 2" is actually our model under H₀ (null model), and "Model 1" the one under H₁ (model with shifts).
+Note that models need to be ordered by complexity, when given to `ftest`: either from most complex to most simple, or from most simple to most complex.
+In the output table, models are listed in the order in which they were given.
+If the most complex model is given first, as done above, the table lists the most complex H₁ (with shifts) first, and the null model H₀ is listed as the second model.

 ---